seyerjo/fa2trakt/docs/09_contribution_guidelines.md

 ## 5. Code of Conduct

 All contributors are expected to adhere to the project's Code of Conduct.
-Please ensure you read and understand it before participating `11_code_of_conduct.md`.
+Please ensure you read and understand [CODE_OF_CONDUCT.md](../CODE_OF_CONDUCT.md) before participating.

 ---